Ph.D. and LL.M, Selection Procedure 2023-24

 - When invited for interview, short-listed candidates will be informed by the Admissions Office whether they have to take additional language test(s) (French, German, Italian or Spanish) at their interview.

 - If another non-native language has been indicated, this will be briefly commented on during the interview with the departmental interviewing panel.

 - The Admissions Office will contact candidates in advance for the scheduling of the date, time and place of their test.

 - The Admissions Office and Language Centre may require some candidates to take an English placement test by video conference call.
 The results of the placement tests do not affect the selection process.
 The results are used to place admitted candidates in English pre-sessional academic skills courses in September.

 - All admitted candidates will have to take a written and oral English placement test.
 The Admissions Office and Language Centre will contact successful candidates with further information.

-Candidates are informed of the outcome of their interview by e-mail in late June.
+Candidates are informed of the outcome of their interview by e-mail in early April.

 - Successful candidates should reply to their offer by a specified date.
 The admission offer is only valid for the academic year for which the candidate has applied.
 Admission cannot be deferred.
 Candidates that wish start the programme the following academic year must re-submit a new application, following the standard application procedure that will open in November.

 - Reserve candidates will be notified that they have been placed on a reserve list for admission.
 They may only be offered admission if a candidate selected for admission withdraws.
 The EUI is not in a position to inform reserve candidates about their ranking or their chances of admission.

 - Candidates that are not successful are also notified by email.